Koncpa/confined-users-policy/README.md

 # Confined-users-policy
 This is repository, where will be implementation of diploma thesis practical output.
 The SELinux policies for new confined users.
 The security policies are under Apache 2.0 license.

+The repository may contain files that are empty.
+These files are automatically generated when the .te file is compiled, so I add them to the repository to keep track of what all is loaded into the kernel, even though these files are not used in this work.

 # How to apply policy on system